h4yfans/the-articles-i-read/README.md

 15. [Python 3.9: All You need to know [A]](https://ayushi7rawat.hashnode.dev/python-39-all-you-need-to-know)
 16. [Everything You Need to Know About Python's Namedtuples [A]](https://miguendes.me/everything-you-need-to-know-about-pythons-namedtuples-ckfim70u102jbots197jn0zmh)
 17. [3 Ways to Test API Client Applications in Python [A]](https://miguendes.me/3-ways-to-test-api-client-applications-in-python-ckf9id01c01302zs15m1off81)
+18. [How to Mock Environment Variables in pytest [A]](https://adamj.eu/tech/2020/10/13/how-to-mock-environment-variables-with-pytest/)

 ## DevOps
 1. [The Phoenix Project [B]](https://learning.oreilly.com/library/view/the-phoenix-project/9781457191350/)